pydata/xarray/doc/groupby.rst

 Group by operations work on both :py:class:`~xarray.Dataset` and :py:class:`~xarray.DataArray` objects.
-Most of the examples focus on grouping by a single one-dimensional variable, although experimental support for grouping over a multi-dimensional variable has recently been implemented.
-Not that for one-dimensional data, it is usually faster to rely on pandas' implementation of the same pipeline.
+Most of the examples focus on grouping by a single one-dimensional variable, although support for grouping over a multi-dimensional variable has recently been implemented.
+Note that for one-dimensional data, it is usually faster to rely on pandas' implementation of the same pipeline.